SteveALee/fullmeasure-blog/source/_posts/mixed-signals-with-svelte5.md

 Here's a quick list of possible "gotchas" I found whilst learning.

 - Keep in mind the distinction between object or array variable reassignment and mutation.
 - Also remember numbers and strings get passed by value, objects and arrays by reference.
 This can effect the upwards reactivity chain out of functions.
-Objects might be the best general solution for reactive variables.
 - ECM module imports cannot be reassigned - use an object or array and mutate it in the importing module.
+- As a result of the last two, objects might be the best general type for reactive variables.
 - You can have a promise as state and use the template #async support for async DOM updates.
 Otherwise integration of async and reactivity can require care.
 Stores might be easier if you are familiar with them.
 - Getters and setters could be used for side effects but it's almost certainly better to keep them pure and use use $effect as intended.
 - When you bind a property or an attribute to a class instance with a $state member the compiler provides the getter and setter required for the reactivity to work.
 If you use a POJO you need to provide the getters and setters explicitly.